6 simple ways to stand out to employers when you’re job hunting

 Making a memorable impression on employers can have a huge payoff: it can help you land the job you want.

-Here’s how to approach your resumé and interview in a way that'll help you differentiate yourself from the competition and boost your chances of success.
+Here’s how to approach writing your resumé and preparing for interviews in a way that'll help you differentiate yourself from the competition and boost your chances of success.

-2. Give examples of your relevant skills and experience
+1. Provide examples of your relevant skills and experience in your resume

-Make sure your resumé and cover letter detail your relevant experience.
+Make sure your resumé details your relevant experience, education, skills and attributes.
 Highlight skills that clearly match the key selection criteria in the job ad.
 This can be the difference between your application making it through to the next stage or not.

 Networks can be a huge help when you’re job hunting, with 67% of hirers saying they’d be more likely to hire a person who’s been referred by their professional or personal network.